Frinkel/custom_os161_tool/README.md

 The application is, as of now, only tested on a macOS Big Sur, version 11.5.2!

 ## UPDATES
-We are currently working on the support for ssh connection in the application.
+We are currently working on the support for ssh connection in the application. <br/>
+We are currently testing the application on a Windows machine.

 ## CREDITS
 The tool is developed by Joel August Vest Madsen